Flooring FAQ

 A. Yes.
 Allergists recommend that people with allergies live in an environment

-many hospitals have installed wood floors in their birthing rooms because
+Northwest, many hospitals have installed wood floors in their birthing

-of a sterile environmental and sterile benefits.
-We receive lots of feedback
+rooms because of a sterile environmental and sterile benefits.
+We receive

-from customers that have us remove their rugs, and they can't believe the
+lots of feedback from customers that have us remove their rugs, and they

 Q. How long does it take to sand and finish my old floors?